 Don Pedro delights in thinking of the time when Benedick and Beatrice will face each other; they’ll both be struck speechless by feelings completely opposite to their professed anti-loving natures.
 Their usual witty word play will become like watching mimes.

 They plot to send Beatrice to call Benedick into dinner, because that will be hilariously awkward.

-Benedick, who had been listening to Don Pedro and co.’s conversation, did not realize that he was supposed to be listening.
+Benedick, who had been listening to Don Pedro & Co.’s conversation, didn't realize that he was supposed to be listening.

 He seems shocked by what he heard.
 He says he would believe the whole conversation was a trick, except the old, venerable Leonato participated in the conversation, so it must’ve been legitimate.

 Anyway, Benedick heard his friend’s criticism that he seemed proud, and says this is a great opportunity to improve himself.

 In fact, Benedick says to himself, Beatrice is a great girl.
 If her greatest foolishness is to love him, then he can love her in return.
 He’s certain he’ll endure some teasing for changing his opinion on marriage so abruptly, but people change over time.
 And besides, the world has to be populated.

 Beatrice was sent to call Benedick to dinner, so she approaches.
 Benedick already imagines that he sees signs of love for him written all over her.